cloudposse/atmos/website/docs/quick-start/create-atmos-stacks.md

 When executing the [CLI commands](/cli/cheatsheet), Atmos does not use the stack file names and their filesystem locations to search for the stack where the component is defined.
 Instead, Atmos uses the context variables (`namespace`, `tenant`, `environment`, `stage`) to search for the stack.
-The stack config file names cam be anything, and they can be in any folders in any sub-folders in the `stacks` directory.
+The stack config file names can be anything, and they can be in any folder in any sub-folder in the `stacks` directory.

 For example, when executing the `atmos terraform apply infra/vpc -s tenant1-ue2-dev` command, the stack `tenant1-ue2-dev` is specified by the `-s` flag.
 By looking at `name_pattern: "{tenant}-{environment}-{stage}"`